MicrosoftDocs/bot-docs/articles/v4sdk/skill-pva.md

 ## Validation performed during registering a Skill

-When an end user attempts to connect to your Skill from their Power Virtual Agents bot, they'll first need to [import the Skill to Power Virtual Agents](/power-virtual-agents/advanced-use-skills).
-Your Skill will go through a series of validation checks.
+When an end user attempts to connect to your skill from their Power Virtual Agents bot, they'll first need to [import the skill to Power Virtual Agents](/power-virtual-agents/advanced-use-skills).
+Your skill will go through a series of validation checks.
 A failure of one of these checks may result in an error message as described in this table.

 Validation step|Error message|Description or mitigation
 |---|---|---